Athina Oikonomakou

-Athina Oikonomakou (Αθηνά Οικονομάκου; born 6 March 1986) is a Greek actress, businesswoman, media personality and model.
-After she finished her acting studies, she made her first acting appearances on television, theatre and cinema.
-She gained huge fame in 2009 when she started leading on daytime soap opera of MEGA The life of the other woman as Xenia Pappa from 2009 to 2012.
-Followed by the other daytime successful lead roles in Stolen Dreams (2011), The ring of fire (2014) and On my shoes (2016).
+Athina Oikonomakou (Αθηνά Οικονομάκου, /el/; born 6 March 1986) is a Greek actress, businesswoman and media personality.
+After she finished her acting studies, she made her first acting appearances in television, theatre and cinema.
+She gained huge fame in 2009 when she started leading in the daytime soap opera of MEGA, The life of the other woman as Xenia Pappa, from 2009 to 2012.
+Followed by the other daytime successful lead roles in, Stolen Dreams (2011), The ring of fire (2014) and On my shoes (2016).

-In 2016, Oikonomakou launched her own jewelry brand Allover by Athina Oikonomakou followed by her second company on fashion industry Project Soma in 2019.
+In 2016, Oikonomakou launched her own jewelry brand, Allover by Athina Oikonomakou followed by her second company in the fashion industry, Project Soma in 2019.

 Early life

-Athina Oikonomakou was born on March 6, 1986, in Skala, Laconia, to Dionysis Oikonomakos, a naval, and Georgia Oikonomakou, a housewife.
+Athina Oikonomakou was born on March 6 1986, in Skala, Laconia, to Dionysis Oikonomakos, a naval officer and Georgia Oikonomakou, a housewife.
 She has an older brother, Nikitas (b.
 1979).

-At the age of 18, after graduating from school, she entered a university.
-For this reason, she moved to Athens to study in the Agricultural University of Athens.
+At the age of 18, after graduating from school, she entered university.
+For this reason, she moved to Athens to study at the Agricultural University of Athens.

 Career

 University, acting studies and acting debut (2005-2008)

-During the second year of her studies, in 2005, she decided to quit university in order to change her career road.
-For this reason, she had her exams for the acting school of Mimí Deníssi "Stage by Mimí Deníssi" where she was accepted.
+During the second year of her studies in 2005, she decided to quit university in order to change her career route.
+For this reason, she gave her exams for the acting school of Mimí Deníssi, "Centre Stage by Mimí Deníssi", where she was accepted.
 After 4 semesters of studying acting, she graduated in 2007.

-In summer of 2007, she took part in an audition of ANT1 for new actors for the upcoming TV series of the season.
-There she gained her first television role on the drama-comedy Deligiannis Girls' School where she portrayed Domna Nika one of the students at the Greek girls' school back in the late '30s.
-In 2008, she made her debut on cinema on short film drama, An Angel's Bet.
-She also appeared in an episode of the romantic drama True Loves while she also starred in the commercial for Wash & Go.
-In September of the same year, she took on her first leading role in television in comedy series The Fearless where she played next to Giannis Vouros.
+In the summer of 2007, she took part in an audition of ANT1 for new actors for the upcoming TV series of the season.
+There she gained her first television role in the comedy- drama, Deligiannis Girls' School, where she portrayed Domna Nika, one of the students at the Greek girls' school back in the late '30s.
+In 2008, she made her debut in cinema in a short film drama, An Angel's Bet.
+She also appeared in an episode of the romantic drama, True Loves, while she also starred in the commercial for, Wash & Go.
+In September of the same year, she took on her first leading role on television in the comedy series, The Fearless, where she played next to Giannis Vouros.
 The series was not a great success and was discontinued after just three months of airing.
-Moreover, she made her theatre debut next to Spyros Papadopoulos on the play The flower of Levande for a season.
+Furthermore, she made her theatre debut next to Spyros Papadopoulos in the play, The flower of Levande, for a season.